SubtitleEdit/subtitleedit-cli/README.md

 Code is based on SE 3.6.9, but should be updated with new subtitle formats from SE.

-Imaged based formats/OCR was removed.
+Imaged based formats/OCR was removed (only Blu-ray sup OCR is supported).

-To update, the `SubtitleFormats` should be copied from latest SE.

 How to compile: `dotnet build seconv.csproj`